Our Values

 Student Support Staff

-Two full-time staff serve as Year Program Co-Coordinators (YCCs) for students.
-YCCs foster a supportive and purposeful learning environment for students at the Outer Coast Year by providing guidance across the three pillars of the program, connecting students with outside professional health and wellness resources, and acting as all-purpose supports.
-YCCs are present on campus and easy to catch throughout the day for a chat.
-They also host regular structured opportunities for support that include residential office hours, community study session, and weekly tea.
+Outer Coast has a dedicated Student Life Team to provide primary support for all aspects of student wellbeing throughout their time in Sitka.
+The Student Life Team fosters a supportive and purposeful learning environment for students at the Outer Coast by providing guidance across the three pillars of the program, connecting students with outside professional health and wellness resources, and acting as all-purpose supports.
+These staffulty are present on campus and easy to catch throughout the day for a chat.
+They also host regular structured opportunities for support such as office hours, community study sessions, and teas.

 Medical Resources in Sitka

 Sitka is home to the Southeast Alaska Regional Health Consortium (SEARHC) Mt.
 Edgecumbe Medical Center located on Japonski Island about a mile and a half from campus.
 SEARHC offers comprehensive medical services including primary care, specialty care, behavioral health, women’s health, and dentistry.
-Other medical resources include walk-in appointments at Mountainside Clinic and use of the free SEARHC Nurse Advice Line.
+Other medical resources include walk-in appointments at the urgent care center and use of the free SEARHC Nurse Advice Line.

 A student’s individual health insurance provider is the best source of information for what medical costs will be covered during a student’s time at Outer Coast.
 Student support staff are always available to answer questions, troubleshoot with students, and support students in navigating their coverage.
-Outer Coast provides transportation to all medical appointments and will prioritize student confidentiality and comfort.
+SEARHC offers free personal shuttles to help community members get to appointments; Outer Coast staff members also provide transportation when needed.

 Physical Health and Exercise